Big pictures of motivic and classical homotopy theories: Introduction

 \section{Introduction}

-This paper is an expository account of the state of the art around the motivic homotopy theory.
-The aim is to understand the connections between different parts of this theory and how they connect to Voevodsky's motives.
-Our approach is to first understand the big picture of classical homotopy theory, connecting algebraic topology to homological algebra.
-Then, having this picture in mind, study the motivic setting analogously.
+Motivic homotopy theory is a fast-rising topic in mathematics that Fabien Morel and Vladimir Voevodsky first introduced in the late 90s.
+Since then, it has faced constant developments, so understanding it in its entirety can be quite overwhelming.
+Hence, it would be helpful to have a big picture of it guiding you through your studies on this topic.

-There are exceptional expository papers available on motivic homotopy theory, such as \cite{Levine2008} and \cite{Levine2016}, both by Marc Levine.
-This defies the need for writing a new expository paper, but in our case, we will go one step further when discussing the connection with Voevodsky's motives.
-A similar paper has been written by Charles A. Weibel \cite{Weibel2004}, which is a brilliant and short exposition of the topic.
-Our aim is to cover almost the same topics, as well as analogues in the classical homotopy, but, go into more detail.
-Because we have only concerned ourselves with the big picture, there will not be a lot of information regarding finer results in each of its parts.
-For such information, interested readers should visit \cite{Levine2008}, \cite{Levine2016}, and \cite{Levine2020}.
+This paper is an expository account of motivic homotopy theory and how it connects to Voevodsky's triangulated category of motives.
+Our approach is to first understand the big picture of classical homotopy theory - connecting algebraic topology to homological algebra - as this would make the task of understanding the big picture of motivic homotopy theory much easier.
+Then, having this picture in mind, we will study the motivic setting analogously.